 Trademark Protection in India

-Remedies available for trademark protection in India including an action against infringement and passing off are as follows:
+Remedies available for trademark infringement in India including an action against infringement and passing off are as follows:

 Civil Action– The competent Courts can be moved for grant of relief of injunction against infringement and/or passing off.

-Criminal Proceedings– Criminal complaints can also be filed against persons who have infringed the mark in addition to a civil action.
+Criminal Proceedings– Criminal complaints can also be filed against persons who have infringed the trademark in addition to a civil action.

 Administrative Remedies– Notice of opposition can be filed against trade mark applications published in the Trade Marks Journal.
 Proceedings can be initiated for rectification/cancellation of registered trademarks before the Registrar of Trade Marks.